Pyracantha: Description

 The plants reach up to 4.5 m tall.
 Leaves are small and oval.
 The seven species have small white flowers which are 5-merous and many stamened.
 Fruit are either red, orange, or yellow pomes.
 The flowers are produced during late spring and early summer; the fruit develops in late summer, and matures in late autumn.

 Fruit

 The fruit of Pyracantha are classified as pomes.
 The pulp is safe for human consumption, but it is insipid, and the seeds are mildly poisonous as they contain cyanogenic glycosides (as do apples, plums, cherries, and almonds).
 Seeds that are chewed and crushed while raw will release cyanogenic glycosides, and can cause mild gastro-intestinal problems when eaten in large enough quantities.
 The fruit can be made into jelly.
 The fruits persist significantly into winter which makes them a valuable bird food.

 Fossil record

 A large number of fossil fruits of †Pyracantha acuticarpa have been described from middle Miocene strata of the Fasterholt area near Silkeborg in Central Jutland, Denmark.

 Taxonomy

 Pyracantha is a member of the Rose family, and includes seven species.
 The genus was defined by 19th century botanist Max Joseph Roemer.
+The term Pyracantha derives from the Greek pyrakantha, referring to pyr "fire", and akantha "thorn, thorny plant".